convo-lang/convo-lang/docs/learn-convo-lang.md

 ## Top Level Statement Messages
-Top level statements are used to define variables and data structures and execute Convo-code.
+Top level statements are used to define variables, data structures and execute statements.
 There are 4 types of top level statement messages.
 In most cases you will use `define` or `do`.

 - `define` - Used to define variables and types.
 Code written in a define message have a limited set of functions they can call.